Thornhill Cemetery and Cardiff Crematorium

 Thornhill Cemetery and Cardiff Crematorium (Mynwent Draenen Pen-y-graig ac Amlosgfa Caerdydd) is a major cemetery and crematorium located in Thornhill, a northern suburb of Cardiff, south Wales.
 It is located on the A469 road (Thornhill Road).

 Cardiff Crematorium was opened in 1953 and occupies a 40 acre site as part of the Thornhill Cemetery.
 The cemetery contains two chapels – Wenallt Chapel and Briwnant Chapel – and the Gardens of Remembrance for the scattering of cremated remains.

+The cemetery won the Memorial Awareness Board's "Cemetery of the Year" award in 2016, 2020, 2021 and 2024.